2DegreesInvesting/tiltIndicator/.github/pull_request_template.md

 - [ ] Change the status from draft to ready.
 - [ ] Polish the PR title and description.
 - [ ] Assign a reviewer.

+EXCEPTIONS

+- [ ] Slide here any item that you intentionally choose to not do.